-- 1. Switch to Shim Correction mode. - 2.
-Zoom in to the highlighted peak in the Spectrum Graph.
+- 2. Zoom in to the highlighted peak in the Spectrum Graph.
 If it is not properly fit to the peak that you are targeting for shim correction, adjust its fit as necessary. - 3.
 If you are using DSS or TSP as your target peak, select the Use DSS/TSP Satellites check box.
-Otherwise, clear the check box. - 4.
-Enter the desired target linewidth. - 5.
+Otherwise, clear the check box. - Enter the desired target linewidth. - 5.
 Click the Accept button to apply your changes, or click the Cancel button to discard them.